Costume Designers

 Golden Age & Colonial Period Expertise

-Specialists in Dutch Golden Age, VOC colonial era, Baroque, Art Deco, and wartime period dress, with deep knowledge of the Netherlands' distinctive place in European costume history.
+Pros in Dutch Golden Age, VOC colonial era, Baroque, Art Deco, and wartime period dress, with deep knowledge of the Netherlands' distinctive place in European costume history.

 On Location